Market to Book Ratio Formula (Table of Contents)

 Let’s take an example to understand the calculation of the Market to Book Ratio in a better manner.

-See below a general example of a company and calculate the Market to Book Value ratio.
+Below is a general example of a company calculating the Market to Book Value ratio.

 Market Capitalization is calculated using the formula given below